 In 1992, the California Legislature formally recognized that a significant number of elders and dependent adults have disabilities, including mental and verbal limitations, which make them unable to ask for help and protection.
 It declared that, because elders and dependant adults are especially vulnerable, they are more subject to abuse, neglect, and abandonment.
 It passed the Elder and Dependant Adult Civil Protection Act, which proclaimed that California has a responsibility to protect its elders and dependant adults and it called on California's attorneys to take up this worthy cause.

-At Nettesheim & Nettesheim, we believe that the elders in our society should be protected and revered.
+At Nettesheim Law, we believe that the elders in our society should be protected and revered.
 We believe that seniors have the right to respect and dignity as they age, no matter how vulnerable they may be.
 Our attorneys are committed to vindicating the rights of elders and to preventing elder abuse by providing compassionate legal representation for seniors and their families.
 We are dedicated to educating seniors, their families, health care providers, and other attorneys about elder abuse law, elder abuse prevention resources, and the signs of elder abuse.

 For further information, please see our elder abuse and long-term care facilities, financial elder abuse, nursing home abuse, resources for consumers, and resources for California lawyers pages.

-Mr. Nettesheim is a member of CANHR, the California Advocates for Nursing Home Reform, the National Center on Elder Abuse, the Ventura County Bar Association, the Ventura Trial Lawyers Association, the Association of Trial Lawyers of America, and the American Inns of Court.
+Mr. Nettesheim is a founding ambassador advocate for CANHR, the California Advocates for Nursing Home Reform.
+Mr. Nettesheim has also been a member of the National Center on Elder Abuse, the Ventura County Bar Association, the Ventura Trial Lawyers Association, the Association of Trial Lawyers of America, and the American Inns of Court.
 He was a co-founder of the Public Interest Law Foundation at Loyola Law School where he won the American Jurisprudence Award for Constitutional Law.
-Mr. Nettesheim is fluent in English, German, and Spanish.
+Mr. Nettesheim is fluent in English and has some proficiency in both German and Spanish.

 In 2008, Mr. Nettesheim was nominated Trial Lawyer of the Year by the Ventura County Trial Lawyers Association.
 He is a regular speaker at legal conferences on the subject of elder abuse, including for the California Advocates for Nursing Home Reform, for the CPA/Law Society, and for the American Inns of Court.